containers/podman/troubleshooting.md

     * Install the fuse-overlayfs package for your Linux Distribution.
     * Add `mount_program = "/usr/bin/fuse-overlayfs"` under `[storage.options]` in your `~/.config/containers/storage.conf` file.

-### 17) rhel7-init based images don't work with cgroups v2
+### 17) RHEL 7 and CentOS 7 based `init` images don't work with cgroup v2

-The systemd version shipped in rhel7-init doesn't have support for cgroups v2.
-You'll need at least systemd 230.
+The systemd version shipped in RHEL 7 and CentOS 7 doesn't have support for cgroup v2.
+Support for cgroup V2 requires version 230 of systemd or newer, which was never shipped or supported on RHEL 7 or CentOS 7.

 #### Symptom
 ```console